lpianta/tfcert/README.md

 # tfcert
-Theory and exercise notebooks for TensorFlow certification exam
+Theory and exercise notebooks for TensorFlow certification exam.